What's the problem with illegal logging and FLEGT?

 Lack of clarity about who owns the forest and poor forest governance lead to illegal logging.

-This has a devastating effect on communities and biodiversity, releases vast carbon emissions and keeps countries in a dangerous and damaging cycle of poverty and corruption.
+This is devastating for communities and wildlife; it releases vast amounts of carbon dioxide emissions into the atmosphere; and it keeps forested countries locked in cycles of poverty and corruption.

-FLEGT can make a real difference to communities trying to ensure they are recognised as the legal owners of the forests they live in and depend upon.
+FLEGT can offer a real opportunity to communities trying to ensure they are recognised as the legal owners of the forests they live in and depend upon.

 Meet the people using FLEGT to fight for just forest laws:

 What do Fern and our partners want?

 To improve governance, accountability and transparency in the forest sector by strengthening the rights of local communities and civil society groups.
 Some measure FLEGT’s success by timber arriving in the EU that’s been harvested, processed and exported legally.
 We measure it in the opening up of democratic space for civil society, and in raising marginalised communities’ voices.

 What are we doing?